gorenje/millieons.org/w/cuckoo.md

 For the Church of Uckoo, an octagon is a shape with eight sides.
 It was the first word that occurred to the founders of Cuckoo that began with 'o' and which made for a nice abbreviation.
 That's all.

-The Church of Uckoo maintains and holds five core teachings, these are unconscious, dissonance, reinvention, independency and meaninglessness.
+The Church of Uckoo maintains and holds five core teachings, these are unconscious, dissonance, reinvention, independency, meaninglessness.
+Together they form the *Rationality of UDRIM*.
 Many beliefs stem from these core teachings and these beliefs are discussed in the Commentaries on Cuckoo, otherwise known as *The Book of CoC*.

 ## Teaching: Unconscious